Kitchen Stewardship | Caring for All Our Gifts

 Safety Notes: Peppermint and rosemary are not kid-safe.
 The bottle states “Safe for the whole family” but I’d disagree.

-Other Ingredients: Distilled White Vinegar, Witch Hazel
+Other Ingredients: *Organic Apple Cider Vineger, Witch Hazel

 Easy to use?
 Yes.
 It sprays nicely.
 The bottle instructs to shake for 15 seconds before applying, likely to distribute the oils better.
 I respect that!